All about Semiconductor

 A transistor is another good example of a semiconductor device.

 Manufacturing semiconductors need expertise and experience.
+Manufacturing has to be done in a cleanroom environment.
 Chemicals to be used need to be pure and free from any impurity.
 The process of adding controlled impurities to a semiconductor is known as doping.

-The semiconductor industry is over $300 billion as of today and is expected to grow @ 13-15% annually.
-USA, South Korea, Japan, and European Union dominate the semiconductor industry and the business.
+The semiconductors industry is over $300 billion as of today and is expected to grow @ 13-15% annually.
+USA, South Korea, Japan, and European Union dominate the industry and the business.

 Top 10 Semiconductor Companies